frapa/timers/README.md

 time: 19m 41s
 ```

-You can then resume logging on a previous task by id:
+You can then resume logging on a previous task by id with

 ```bash
 $ timers log @1